-- 1.3.1 An acknowledgement of receipt is sent to the complainants within 10 working days of the reception of the complaint.
-If the decision of admissibility has already been taken, it will be communicated at the same time. - 1.3.2 If a complaint is declared admissible, the complainants are informed (i) that the complaint has been registered, (ii) of the registration number (iii) that an inquiry/assessment is initiated and (iv) of the date by which they may expect a response. - 1.3.3 If a complaint is declared as not admissible, the complainants are informed of the reasons for inadmissibility and provided with suggestions as to whom they may address their concerns, if applicable.
+- 1.3.1 An acknowledgement of receipt is sent to the complainant within 10 working days of receipt of the complaint.
+If the decision of admissibility has already been taken, it will be communicated at the same time. - 1.3.2 If a complaint is declared admissible, the complainants are informed (i) that the complaint has been registered, (ii) of the registration number, (iii) that an inquiry/assessment has been initiated and (iv) of the date by which they may expect a response. - 1.3.3 If, at any stage of the complaint-handling process, a complaint is declared fully or partially inadmissible, the complainants are informed of the reasons for inadmissibility and provided with suggestions as to whom they may address their concerns to, if applicable.